 Though often misinterpreted as simple bad habits or poor lifestyle choices, addiction disorders across the whole of the spectrum can be devastating.
 Those affected by any kind of addiction will instinctively feel alone, isolated and frustrated – like they are the only person in the world that understands what they’re going through.
-Addiction Psychiatrists understand this – at Psymplicity Healthcare we understand this.
+At Psymplicity Healthcare, our London Addiction Counsellors understand this.

 While there’s a very fine line between an everyday bad habit and an addiction, it’s a line that’s well-defined and possible to pinpoint.
 Quite simply, it all comes down to control – or indeed the lack thereof – when it comes to doing something, anything that’s taking its toll on your life, your health, your relationships or the things that matter to you.

 There’s a huge difference between doing something on a regular basis that you know you could quit at any time and something you couldn’t walk away from if you tried.
 Sadly, those on the latter side of the fence often wrongly believe they’re fully in control of what they’re doing, not realising the damage they’re causing until they turn to addiction counsellors who are able to shed light on the subject.

 While drug, alcohol and gambling addictions represent some of the most common and obvious examples of disorders among adults, it’s technically possible to become addicted to anything at all – any activity, product or lifestyle choice.